neckbosov/algolib/README.md

 # algolib
-Library with fast algorithms for olympiad programming
+My personal library with fast algorithms for olympiad programming